 Copper concentrates containing precious metals are sold on contract to local smelters or trucked to the Punta Padrones port, near Caldera, for export to overseas smelters.

 The copper-gold sulphide mineralization found at the Candelaria Copper Mining Complex is generally referred to as iron oxide copper gold (IOCG) mineralization.
 Depending on lithology and the structural setting, the polymetallic sulphide mineralization can occur as veins, hydrothermal breccias, replacement mantos, and calcic skarns within andesite and tuff units.
 Candelaria has become an exploration model for Andean-type IOCG deposits that display close relationships to the plutonic complexes and broadly coeval fault systems.

 The complex has been a significant producer of copper since the mid-1990s and ongoing exploration is conducted with the primary purpose of supporting mining and increasing estimated Mineral Resources and Mineral Reserves.
-Approximately $250 million was invested between 2010 and 2018 in exploration primarily below the Candelaria open pit, to the north and south, and at the three underground mines.
+Over $250 million has been invested between 2010 and 2020 in exploration primarily in the proximity of the Candelaria open pit, the Española project area and at the three underground mines.
 Exploration is currently focused on the known mantos, veins, and breccia masses in proximity to existing underground infrastructure.
 This strategy has proven very effective and has resulted in significant expansion of the Mineral Resource and Mineral Reserve estimates of the underground mines under the ownership of Lundin Mining and has contributed to the extension of their mine lives.
 Regional exploration is also undertaken on the large properties surrounding the mines to identify targets and define new areas with Mineral Resource estimates.